beemarie/cos-fns-sql-query/README.md

 3. Click Buckets on the left side menu, and go to your `my-images-processed` bucket.
 You should see a `.txt` file containing the information returned from the Visual Recognition service.

-4. When an image was added to this `-processed` bucket, a trigger was fired to run a SQL query.
+4. When the `.txt` file was added to this `-processed` bucket, a trigger was fired to run a SQL query.
+The SQL Query will aggregate all of the classes across these text files, so you can tell what types of images you have the most of in your database.
+    ```
+    WITH explode_classes as (SELECT id, explode(classes) theclass FROM cos://us-south/my-images-bmv-processed STORED AS JSON) SELECT theclass.class, COUNT(id) as NumPicsWithClass FROM explode_classes GROUP BY theclass.class
+    ```

 Let's go see the SQL query results.
 Click Buckets on the left side menu, and go to your `sql-query-results` bucket.
 There should be a file ending in _csv, which contains the results of the SQL query!

+5. It's possible that once you get your aggregated results, you want to continue to do some processing in IBM Cloud Functions.
+To that end, we've included an IBM Cloud Functions action to read this query result.
+You can see the results of that in the IBM Cloud Functions Monitor tab.

+    1. Go to IBM Cloud Functions [Monitor tab](https://cloud.ibm.com/functions/dashboard).

+    2. Here, you can see all of your actions run.
+The most recent one should be called `openwhisk-sql-query/result-set`.
+Click the activation id for this action, and you can view the results in the response body.

+    3. You could now do some additional processing on this information using your IBM Cloud Functions!